 Again, he didn’t seem to mind at all and spent his nights sound asleep.
 That was a relief for me!

-0 Layover Flight: Make It As Short As Possible
+0 Layover Flight With Dogs: Make It As Short As Possible

 Here’s another tip I have for you: Try to hop on a o layover flight if at all possible.
 It makes things much less stressful for your pup than if you’d have a layover somewhere.